UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 * Azure subscription account
 * Azure account permissions
+    * Create a Recovery Service vault
+    * Create a virtual machine in the resource group and virtual network you use for the scenario
+    * Write to the storage account you specify
 * Azure Stack VM for site recovery configuration server

 ## Configuration server prerequisites